remimimimimi/ghaf-not/README.md

 TODO Describe stage-1.

+It prepares the Nix store (at `/mnt/nix/store`, which will be at `/nix/store` once `switch_root` is performed).

-The final action of stage-1 is to call `switch_root` to execute stage-2.
+The final action of stage-1 is to call `switch_root` (using `/mnt` as the new root) to execute stage-2.

+In vpsadminos, the stage-1 exists as a script, `stage-1-init.sh` (just like `stage-2-init.sh`).
+It contains code testing a possible `nolive` flag, and thus the two branches of the `if` statement.

+In not-os, the flag is defined at build time so the generated script contains only the desired code.
+Similarly, the `overlay` kernel module is loaded only if necessay.
+The resulting script is less flexible but I like the idea of generating exactly what we decide.

-TODO I should extract stage-1-init.sh to be similar to vpsadminos.
+TODO I should rename the flag `nix` to `live` though.

 ## stage-2